selwynpolit/d9book/book/caching.md

 This was changed to:

 * First look for a specific bin definition in settings.
 E.g., `$settings['cache']['bins']['discovery']`
-* If not found, then use the the `default_backend` from the tag in the service definition.
+* If not found, then use the `default_backend` from the tag in the service definition.
 * If no `default_backend` for the specific bin was provided, then use the global default defined in settings.
 I.e., `$settings['cache']['default']`

 The old order resulted in unexpected behaviors, for example, the fast chained backend was no longer used when an alternative cache backend was set as default.

 The order has been changed, so that the cache bin services that explicitly set `default_backends` are always used unless explicitly overridden with a per-bin configuration.
 In core, this means, fast chained backend will be used for `bootstrap`, `config`, and `discovery` cache bins and `memory` backend will be used for the `static` cache bin, unless they are explicitly overridden in settings.